gjedeer/tuntox/README.md

 Sorry about GPLv3 - both toxcore and utox (from which I borrowed some code) are GPLv3.

 Thank you to the toxcore and utox developers without whom this program would never exist.
-[Donate to Tox](https://donate.tox.im/) so they can get a proper audit.

 Thank you Mr_4551 for your help and motivation.